-Since 2021, the VCU Parkinson’s and Movement Disorders Center has awarded nearly $750,000 in pilot grants to fifteen teams of VCU investigators who are looking to improve treatment options for people with Parkinson’s disease, Alzheimer’s disease, and other related disorders.
+Since 2021, the VCU Parkinson’s and Movement Disorders Center has awarded nearly $750,000 in Pilot Grants to fifteen teams of VCU investigators who are looking to improve treatment options for people with Parkinson’s disease, Alzheimer’s disease, and other related disorders.

 The PMDC Pilot Grants program seeks to bolster translational research initiatives that will transform the clinical care of patients with movement disorders by providing initial support for research projects that are collaborative, impactful, and likely to attract future funding.